-Labor Market Information System (LMIS) for Economic Zones concept in Bangladesh (June 2022-ongoing)
+Labor Market Information System (LMIS) for Economic Zones concept in Bangladesh (June 2022-January 2023)

 CEI was awarded a contract by the World Bank to support the development of a labour market information system for the Economic Zones in Bangladesh.
 Normally, LMIS operate at the national level, supporting data analysis for national Ministries.